Are you hunting for that dream role at a creative company? You'll need to dust off your old creative resume or CV and give it a modern refresh.

 The term above the fold comes from the world of newspapers and refers to the top half of a folded newspaper, the area that people see first before.
 This top half is prime real estate and so the most important news items are placed there.

-The same principle applies when approaching how to design a resume as well.
-The top half is the area your potential employer will see and focus on first so don't waste space with huge headers for your name and contact details across the top of the page.
+The same principle applies when approaching how to design a CV/resume as well.
+The top half is the area your potential employer will see and focus on first.
+So, don't waste space with huge headers for your name and contact details across the top of the page.

-This creative resume format uses a personalized header but consigned it to the left column, so that the summary, work experience fit above the fold.
+This CV with a creative design uses a personalized header but consigned it to the left column, so that the summary and work experience fit above the fold.